 The scaling factor matters.
 It acts as a multiplier for the adapter's contribution:

 For ordinary LoRA scaling, and produce multipliers of 1 and 2.
-Holding constant is useful when you want a rank comparison without also changing this explicit multiplier, but it does not guarantee identical learned update magnitude.
+Holding constant is useful when you want a rank comparison without also changing this explicit multiplier, but it doesn't guarantee identical learned update magnitude.
 Treat rank, scaling, learning rate, and target-module coverage as coupled sweep axes rather than universal defaults.

 1configs = [